Send a File or URL

 Send with Polling

-is any valid input source, one of:
+You'll need a valid input source, one of:

 a local source created in Load and Adjust a File